 - How is this data gathered, by whom, with what frequency, to what end?

 Service Learning is a structured teaching and learning strategy within a course that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and address community priorities.

 The Instructor is equipped with knowledge and resources to ensure that:

 - The need is identified by the community being served.

 - The service is aligned with student learning outcomes for which the student receives academic credit.

 - It is a mutually beneficial partnership that balances student learning with service to the community.

 Adopted by the Faculty Senate, November 30, 2015

-The Office of Community Engagement will continue to work with the campus on development of service learning.
+The Office of Public Service and Outreach will continue to work with the campus on development of service learning.